starikcetin/Eflatun.SceneReference/README.md

 [SerializeField] private List<SceneReference> mySceneReferences;
 ```

-2. Assign your scene to the `SceneReference` in the inspector.
+2. Assign your scene to your `SceneReference` field in the inspector:

 ![.assets/inspector.png](.assets/inspector.png)